 Choosing an apartment is the most expensive decision many of us make every year.
 Yet we face time pressure, limited and distorted information and an all-around poor customer experience.
-This is especially true in major cities like San Francisco and New York, where finding a place to live can be the most frustrating part of moving to a new city.
+This is especially true in major cities like San Francisco and New York, where finding a place to live can be the most frustrating part of moving to a new place.
 The extreme financial requirements many landlords impose on potential tenants can force new residents to live with strangers they met on Craigslist.
-For example, in order to sign a lease in New York, tenants typically need 40x the rent in income and two years of tax returns demonstrating that income.
+For example, in order to sign a lease in New York, tenants typically need 40 times the rent in income and two years of tax returns demonstrating that income.
 For someone moving to NYC to start a career, this is often an impossible barrier.

 I saw these problems firsthand as a co-founder of General Assembly.
 Over the past five years, GA has grown into a global educational institution spanning 14 cities with 4,000 students enrolled at any given time.
 Yet, despite more than 99 percent of job-seeking immersive students finding new, paid employment within 180 days of graduation, traditional leases remain frustratingly out of reach.
 These problems are not exclusive to General Assembly students; rather, they are symptomatic of a broader mismatch between the housing options available and the the lifestyles of people moving to major cities.